Cyberia Computer Club Unified Theme

 1

-The palette is exposed as CSS variables where each direct color variable has a name like --(hue)[-$i].
-But there are also several more convenient aliases...
+The palette is exposed as CSS variables where each direct color variable has a name like --(hue)[-$i], but there are several more convenient aliases you might want to use.

 Instead of $i = 2, 5, or 8 you can use dk (dark), hi (highlight), or lt (light).